tremor-rs/tremor-www/getting-started/connectivity.md

 ---
 title: Connectivity
 description: Talking to other systems- Connecting different systems is an integral part of Tremor.
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 ### Concept

-In order to provide a general purpose event processing facility to a broad base of applications, Tremor separates processing from connectivity and distribution.
+In order to provide a general-purpose event processing facility to a broad base of applications, Tremor separates processing from connectivity and distribution.

 Tremor further separates the syntax of external formats from the implied value type semantics that are useful for filtering, processing, transforming, aggregating or otherwise deriving synthetic events from streams of data ingested by Tremor processes.